2019 Date: TBD

 This course is appropriate for managers with oversight of pricing strategies and revenue models, as well as those who engage in market research to support such decisions.

-Dr. On Amir is a faculty member at the Rady School of Management.
-His research focuses on using psychological and economic principles to identify successful strategies in different market settings.
+Dr. On Amir's research focuses on using behavioral science principles to identify successful business strategies in different market settings, as applied to pricing, branding, go-to-market, market research, selling formats, and new product development decisions.
 He investigates different customer decision-making mechanisms and their influences on pricing and promotion strategies, on decision making under risk and uncertainty, and on preference dynamics.
 He also writes about how insights from research on decision making and behavioral economics may be used to improve business practices and policy making.

 Amir has received several research awards from the Marketing Science Institute and from the Robert Woods Johnson Foundation.
 Prior to coming to UC San Diego, he was an assistant professor of marketing at Yale University.
 Amir received his Ph.D. in management science and marketing from MIT’s Sloan School of Management in 2003.